Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 So, should you get a magnetic or fluid resistance trainer?

-Go for a magnetic one if your budget is tight or if you don’t require an outside-like ride feel.
+Go for a magnetic one if your budget is tight or you don’t need an outdoor-like ride feel.

-I recommend fluid bike trainers for those who don’t want to spend extra on electromagnetically-resisted bike trainers and those who prefer outside-like progressive resistance.
+I recommend fluid bike trainers for those who don’t want to spend extra on electromagnetically resisted bike trainers and who prefer outdoor-like progressive resistance.

-Feel free to contact me or write any comments in case of any questions.
+Feel free to contact me or leave any comments if you have any questions.

 Fluid vs. Magnetic Bike Trainers FAQ